NavneetPrakashSingh/Location-Based-To-do/README.md

 We have completed around 30% of the project.
 We have implemented the backend functionalities and some of the UI implementation as well.
 Status of the functionalities are listed below.

 #### Minimum Functionality
-- Feature 1 Create, update and remove tasks in list (Partially Implemented)
+- Feature 1 Create, update and remove tasks in list
-- Feature 2 Task sorting (Partially Implemented)
+- Feature 2 Task sorting
-- Feature 3 Support form (Not Implemented)
+- Feature 3 Support form

 #### Expected Functionality
-- Feature 1 Notification Alert (Completed)
+- Feature 1 Notification Alert
-- Feature 2 Location tagging for task (Completed)
+- Feature 2 Location tagging for task

 #### Bonus Functionality
-- Feature 1 Task progress visualization (Not Implemented)
+- Feature 1 Task progress visualization
-- Feature 2 Image addition in list (Not Implemented)
+- Feature 2 Image addition in list

 ## Sources
 [1] Developers, G. (2018).
 App permissions best practices | Android Developers.
 Retrieved from https://developer.android.com/training/permissions/usage-notes<br/>